Introduction to Digital Culture

 Module description

-This course introduces you to some of the most important themes and debates relating to digital culture today.
+This module introduces you to some of the most important themes and debates relating to digital culture today.
 Through an examination of pressing topics - such as the role of software algorithms in perpetuating cultural biases, the ways we increasingly curate who we are through online platforms, or the rise of social media influencers - we will ask just what is becoming of culture in a digitalising world.
 While the module will first and foremost be thematically focused, you will in the process also begin to build up a capacity to analyse digital culture through core academic techniques such as critical reading and essay composition.

-Indicative module content
+Indicative module syllabus

 - What is digital?